-targeting high-risk sectors including via harm reduction programmes with ACC

-continuing to build our High

-Hazards Unit and engagement

-and enforcement in major
+targeting high-risk sectors including via harm reduction programmes with ACC continuing to build our High Hazards Unit and engagement and enforcement in major hazards.

-hazards.

 We made strong progress across these priorities as part of our risk-targeted approach to reducing harm across the health and safety system at work.
+New Zealand has a diverse range of workplaces across several sectors.
+There are around 500,000 businesses and a number of public sector and non-governmental organisations.
+This means we need to be smart and focussed in terms of where we target our efforts.

-WorkSafe has continued to embed its evidence-based approach of targeting areas of risk that have the greatest impact in reducing harm within workplaces.
+WorkSafe has continued to embed its evidencebased approach of targeting areas of risk that have the greatest impact in reducing harm within workplaces.
 We have used our collection of data, research and evidence to drive the development of the HRAP and our work-related health strategy, Healthy Work.